itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

     >>> dhnet.train(data)

 That's all.
-Now to make sure that network memorize patterns right we can define the broken patterns and check how it will recover them.
+Now to make sure that network has memorized patterns right we can define the broken patterns and check how the network will recover them.

 .. code-block:: python